adrianj12/cs351-disease-simulation/README.md

 a light blue agent is an agent that has been infected with the disease and recovered.
 <br /><br />

+    darker blue
+a darker blue agent is an agent that has been infected with the disease and recovered, but will sustain long term health side affects from the disease.
+<br /><br />

     black
 an agent killed by the disease.
 <br /><br />

+### Assignment required additional features:
+    1. rerun simulation
+    2. initial immunity
+    3. display history
+    4. additional states (healthy, longterm health effects, asymptomatic)

 ### More Documentation